hapax/hapax.github.io/assets/donut.md

 It would seem that the torus cannot be embedded in a constant-curvature way, and this is indeed true in three dimensions.
-The torus will be more curved on the inside, for instance, than on the outside, so as you travel around the globe, this should in principle be able to see this difference.
+The torus will be more curved on the inside than on the outside, and as you travel around the globe, you would in principle be able to see this difference.
-This would appear to rule out the torus.
+Does this appear rule out the torus?

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/donut2.png"/>
-		    <figcaption><i>A normal donut curves differently in
+		    <figcaption><i>A normal donut curves less on the outside.</i></figcaption>
-    different places.</i></figcaption>
 	</div>
 	</figure>

+Not quite!
-But there a sneaky math factoid we can use: you can embed a torus in *four* spatial dimensions in such a way that it remains flat!
+There a sneaky math factoid we can use: you can embed a torus in *four* spatial dimensions in such a way that it is not only constant curvature, but flat.
+This would seem, them to naturally combine both flat earthism and donut earthism!
 I'll demonstrate in an elementary way how this works below.
-The natural objection is that we live in three dimensions, not four, so I will talk about a way to localize standard model fields to a "braneworld" which is more consistent with what we see.
-This also helps explain the weakness of gravity.
+Obviously, we only see three dimensions, not four, so I will talk about a way to localize physics to a three-dimensional "braneworld", which also helps explain the weakness of gravity.
-I'll end with more serious objections which, to my mind, decisively rule out the possibility we live in a flat, toroidal braneworld.
+I'll end with some more serious objections which, to my mind, decisively rule out the possibility we live in a flat, toroidal braneworld.

 #### The topology of the torus